-'The Last of Us' Emmy Nominations: The HBO juggernaut scores a whopping 24 nods
+'The Last Of Us' Emmy nominations: The HBO Juggernaut scores a whopping 24 nods

 — HBO (@HBO) July 12, 2023

-HBO’s The Last of Us received a whopping 24 nominations, earning recognition in categories such as Best Drama Series, as well as Best Actor and Best Actress for Pedro Pascal and Bella Ramsey, respectively.
-The show also dominated the Outstanding Guest Actor in a Drama Series category with four nominations for Murray Bartlett, Nick Offerman, Lamar Johnson and Keivonn Montreal Woodard, who made history by becoming the younger person nominated in that category.
+HBO’s The Last Of Us received a whopping 24 nominations, earning recognition in categories such as Best Drama Series, as well as Best Actor in a Drama Series and Best Actress in a Drama Series for Pedro Pascal and Bella Ramsey, respectively.
+The show also dominated the Outstanding Guest Actor in a Drama Series category with four nominations for Murray Bartlett, Nick Offerman, Lamar Johnson and Keivonn Montreal Woodard.
+Woodard also made history by becoming the youngest person nominated in that category.

 The Last of Us’s impressive haul made it the second-most nominated show this year, only trailing fellow HBO juggernaut Succession which scored a remarkable 27 nominations.

-Taking the third spot was another HBO hit and the second season of The White Lotus with 23 nominations, including an impressive five nominations in the Best Supporting Actress in a Drama category.
+Taking the third spot was another HBO hit – the second season of The White Lotus with 23 nominations, including an impressive five nominations in the Best Supporting Actress in a Drama Series category.

 According to Variety, the streaming platform HBO Max dominated the 2023 Emmys nominations with a grand total of 127 nods, surpassing all other platforms.
 While Netflix came in second place with 103 nominations, Apple TV+ claimed the third spot with 46 nominations.
 Both Hulu and Prime Video received 42 nominations each.
 Disney+ earned 40 nominations, including recognition for popular Star Wars shows like Andor, Obi-Wan Kenobi and The Mandalorian.